lemalcs/DTSXReader/README.md

 Hence there is a need to get any information like flow, tasks, connections, variables of DTSXs but at scale.

 ## Getting started
-This helper generates scripts for SQL Server that insert the content of DTSX files to a table.
+This helper dumps the content of DTSX files to the following destinations:
+- Scripts (SQL Server compatible)
+- SQL Server database

+**SQL Scripts**

 You can get the scripts following these steps:

 1. Select the **Type of processing** that indicates whether to load a single DTSX file or multiple DTSX files.
     > When selecting **Multiple DTSX files** option, this application reads the files in current folder and the files located in its descendant folders recursively.
 2. In **Source path** field, enter the full path of the DTSX file when **Single DTSX file** option is selected otherwise enter path of the folder where the files are located.
-3. In **Destination path** field, enter the path of the folder where the scripts will be saved.
+3. In **Export to** section choose **File system** option and in the field **Destination folder** enter the path of the folder where the scripts will be saved in.
     > Each output script file will contain all the DTSXs found in the current folder
 4. Click **Start reading** and wait for the scripts to be generated.